hurak/QuantizedStateSystems/docs/src/examples.md

 ```julia
 (txarray,xarray,tqarray,qarray) = qss1(f,x₀,tspan,Δq,tuarray,uarray)
 ```
-Before we plot the solution, we may appreciate that in the linear case we can get the exact solution using a formular, which makes it possible to see how accurate the QSS1 method is.
+Before we plot the solution, we may appreciate that in the linear case we can get the exact solution using a formula.
+This will make it possible to see how accurate the QSS1 method is.

 ```julia
 heaviside(t,τ) = t>=τ ?
 1.0 : 0.0